qoolixiloop/qool-.vimrc-loop/README.md

 ### ⏳ TL;DR
-> T his site is all about you, getting started with **Vim as an IDE** and being able to understand the important role of the **'.vimrc' configuration file**.
+> This site is all about you, getting started with **Vim as an IDE** and being able to understand the important role of the **'.vimrc' configuration file**.
 If you like to find out, what tools and information I prepared for you, then please click on the button below.
 >
 > <details>
-> <s ummary> 📖  read more... </summary>
+> <summary> 📖  read more... </summary>
 > ⏳
 >
 > #### Word of advice